Chronic Health Conditions

 Forms Required for Students with Diabetes Annually

 UCPS does not serve food that contains nuts or peanuts, but they may have products that are manufactured in a environment that processes nuts.
 Cafeterias are not peanut and nut free, because children are allowed to bring in these items from home.
+A nut free area is available for your child to eat at.
+Contact your school nurse, as each school provides this option in a different manner.
 If your student needs special arrangements in the classroom or cafeteria to prevent an allergic reaction, a report from your doctor is required to determine the extent of the allergy.
+If your child needs a nut or peanut free classroom, you have to have an evaluation by the 504 Accomodation team to have a classroom restrict eating snacks.
+Call your school's counselor to set up this meeting.